debanga/Creative-AI-Meetup/README.md

 *Why this group?*

-As we know, deep learning has taken over as the predominent machine learning tool to solve real world problems with accuracies never witnessed before.
+As we know, deep learning has taken over as the predominant machine learning tool to solve real-world problems with accuracies never witnessed before.
 Personally, I am always fascinated by this feat, as I was part of the era where neural networks were dead animals and also lucky to the see the rise of them as they go 'deeper' - thanks to the increased parallel computation power, massive data, and active role of tech giants like Google and Microsoft.

-I personally feel this is the time, we actively persue to bring neural netwroks to *bring out our creativities*.
+I personally feel this is the time, we actively pursue to bring neural networks to *bring out our creativities*.
 Several folks around the world have started it, check out cool projects like:

 • https://quickdraw.withgoogle.com/ ,